High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

 \emph{Step 3.3.
 Estimating $\omega(r)$.} Our next objective here is to assess the size of $\omega(r)$ above.
-We will proceed by analyzing each homogeneous part $\omega_l(r)$ separately.
+We will proceed by analyzing each homogeneous part $\omega_l(r)$ separately to conclude \eqref{thm21pfstep3midpt} at the end of this step.
 The definition of $\omega_l(r)$ with a change of variables yields that